SyuniCode-Academy/G-1-1-project/readme.md

 # G-1-1 project

-This is demo repository for G-1-1 group
+This is demo repository for G-1-1 group.